-- No later than Thirteen (13) months from execution of this Agreement, Grantee will procure all remaining consultants required to bid and construct two CRCs. - 4) No later than Ten (10) months from execution of this Agreement, Grantee shall have final plans and specifications completed and be ready to bid out two CRCs. - No later than Thirteen (13) months from execution of the Agreement, Grantee shall have construction contacts in place for starting construction of two CRCs. - 6) Grantee will have two CRC projects completed with occupancy permits issued by April 30, 2023 October 31, 2023 with 30-day Notice of Completion filing, so a final Funds Request can be submitted to HCD for processing. - Grantee will have two CRCs fully occupied and providing services, including use of facilities as emergency shelter by June 30, 2023 October 31, 2023, per Exhibit A, 9.A. - 8) Grantee will disburse expend all funding by May 31, 2023 December 30, 2023 - B. Penalties.
+- 3) No later than Thirteen (13) months from execution of this Agreement, Grantee will procure all remaining consultants required to bid and construct two CRCs. - 4) No later than Ten (10) months from execution of this Agreement, Grantee shall have final plans and specifications completed and be ready to bid out two CRCs. - 5) No later than Thirteen (13) months from execution of the Agreement, Grantee shall have construction contacts in place for starting construction of two CRCs. - 6) Grantee will have two CRC projects completed with occupancy permits issued by June 30, 2022 April 30, 2023 with 30-day Notice of Completion filing, so a final Funds Request can be submitted to HCD for processing. - Grantee will have two CRCs fully occupied and providing services, including use of facilities as emergency shelter by July 1, 2022 June 30, 2023. - 8) Because of HUD federal expenditure date, Pursuant to Exhibit A, Section 9(B) and Section 7(A)(6) herein, Grantee will disburse all final project construction funding by 07/31/2022 May 31, 2023. after 30-day Notice of Completion filing, so a final Funds Request can be submitted to HCD for processing. - B. Penalties.
 If any CRC performance measures, which relate to any CRC projects funded under this Agreement, are not met, and are not due to delay by Department, as a penalty (within 30 days of being missed) Grantee shall submit to the Department a mitigation plan specifying the reason for the delay, the actions to be taken to complete the task that is the subject of the missed deadline, and the date by which the completion of said task will occur.
 The Department reserves the right to withhold further payments until such time as a satisfactory mitigation plan is approved.
 Furthermore, the Department shall reserve all rights and remedies available to it on account of a Default by Grantee under the terms of this Agreement. - C. Grantee Requirement to Use Performance Measures and Penalties.
 Under Federal Register Notice FR-5936-N-01, all agreements which are paid for with CDBG-NDR funding must have performance measures and penalties.
 Grantee agrees to include performance measures and penalties in all contracts, agreements in which NDR funding are being used.